Come along on an important journey

 Printed and bound copies available on-site

-During the 2024 season (May 15 - October 13), families with children and educators who visit for events or tours may pick up a full-color, printed and bound copy of this learning guide for free.
-Funded by a grant from the Community Foundation of South Central Wisconsin.
+2024 & 2025 seasons: Families with children and educators who visit for events or tours may pick up a full-color, printed and bound copy of this learning guide for free.
+Funded by grants from the Community Foundation of South Central Wisconsin and Mr. Dennis Grady.
 (One learning guide per family or classroom, while supplies last.)